bosshack/polka/README.md

 ###To install:###

-1. Clone the project, preferably to a folder in your home directory entitled ~/Projects/.
-(I'm not sure, the project used to depend on that folder name, need to decouple.)
+1. Clone the project, preferably to a folder in your home directory entitled ~/projects/.

 2. Run ./install.sh.
 This will do a lot of magic very quickly, so here are the important bits:
     - It's going to create new .bashrc, .bash_profile, and .vimrc files (among others), as well as a new .vim folder and a ~/bin folder.
 The files will all actually live in your ~/Projects/polka folder, and be symlinked to their proper places.
 This way you can keep them tied to the git repo, and update them with a simple git pull.